MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-show-commands.md

 ## .show materialized-view

-Displays information about the materialized view's definition and it's current state.
+Displays information about the materialized view's definition and its current state.

 **Syntax:**